Oldest American, fastest woman on Everest return safely - WHIZ News

-A climbing accident in 2019, when he hurt his ankle falling off a ladder, did not deter Muir from attempting to scale the peak again.
-The retired lawyer, who began mountaineering late in life, said he was scared and anxious during his latest adventure.
+A climbing accident on Everest in 2019, when Muir hurt his ankle falling off a ladder, did not deter him from attempting to scale the peak again.
+He began mountaineering late in life, and said he was scared and anxious during his latest adventure.

 “You realize how big a mountain it is, how dangerous it is, how many things that could go wrong.
 Yeah, it makes you nervous, it makes you know some anxiety there and maybe little bit of scared,” Muir told reporters in Kathmandu.

-“I was just surprised when I actually got to there (summit) but I was too tired to stand up, and in my summit pictures I am sitting down,” he said.
+“I was just surprised when I actually got to there (the summit) but I was too tired to stand up, and in my summit pictures I am sitting down,” he said.

 Climbing was closed last year due to the pandemic.

 Married and a father of three, Muir has six grandchildren.
-The last one — a boy — was born while he was still on the mountains during his current expedition.
+The last one — a boy — was born while he was still in the mountains during his current expedition.

 Tsang made only two stops between the base camp, located at 5,300 meters (17,390 feet), to the 8,849-meter (29,032-foot) summit to change, and covered the near vertical distance in 25 hours and 50 minutes.